pypi-buildability-project/napalm-ios-ad/README.md

+## news

+2020-05-07
+Napalm 3.0 was released, i'm working on adopting the changes.

 ## alternative unofficial napalm ios driver

 Due the purpose of NAPALM the included IOS Drivers are designed to require Privilege Exec Mode(aka Privilege Level 15)